British Values and our 3 Ls

 ‘Create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect for and tolerance of those different faiths and beliefs and for those without faith.’

-The government has set out its definition of British values initially in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister David Cameron in 2014.
+The government has set out its definition of British values initially in the 2011 Prevent Strategy and these values were reiterated by the Government since.

 Delivering a well-structured Personal, Social, Health and Citizenship education programme which addresses all of the requirements of the programmes of study (looking at Democracy, Freedom, the rule of law, Human Rights and responsibilities).
 Through our SMSC programme we ensure that principles are actively promoted which will: